 A trade-off is where one benefit is decreased when another benefit is increased.
 In installing a walkway along a stream, for example, the unspoilt nature of the area may be sacrificed in favour of the benefits a walkway would bring.
-The more trade-offs there are, the lower the return on investment in terms of benefits.
+The more tradeoffs there are, the lower the return on investment in terms of benefits.

-Nature-Based Solution that is built around technical information in every phase from planning through delivery to stewardship is much more likely to maximise the return on investment because tradeoffs will have been minimised.
+Nature-based solutions that are built around technical information in every phase from planning through to stewardship are much more likely to maximise the return on investment because tradeoffs will have been minimised.